auroraingebrigtsen/bn-structure-learning/README.md

 ### Data and Scores
 This project **does not** implement score computation directly, instead we rely on [`pygobnilp`](https://bitbucket.org/jamescussens/pygobnilp/src/master/) to calculate local scores.
 All scoring related logic can be found in  `src/bnsl/scoring.py`.
 To change scoring method refer to this file.
 Pygobnilp uses **Jaakkola local-scores files** for storing local scores, see the section [Interpreting Jaakkola local-scores file](#interpreting-jaakkola-local-scores-file-jaa-files) for details.

  The data itself can be sampled from `src/bnsl/sampling.py`.
 The function `sample_data` takes the path to a .bif network, and generates `n_samples` from this network.
-The data is then stored as a .dat file in `data/datasets`
+The data is then stored as a .dat file in `data/datasets`.
+ It is also possible to use existing `.jaa` files, and thus skip sampling and local score generation.

 ### Running the project
 Algorithms can be run in two ways: